UVSasa/Offensive-Security/Labs/Nmap-Enumeration.md

   - In real-world environments this scan is very noisy and easy for defenders to detect in logs.

-In the image below you'll see the Syn, Syn,Ack, and Ack packets completing the tcp handshake for port 22.
+In the image below you'll see the Syn, Syn/Ack, and Ack packets completing the tcp handshake for port 22.

 ![Alt text](/Images/ConnectScan.png)